Streisam/Streisam/README.md

 ### Glad to see you here!
-I’m a full-stack developer with deeply passion to developing.
+I’m a full-stack developer with deeply passion to create new things.
 Always looking for new and efficient ways to understand the code.

 I worked with the PERN Stack on my Individual Project and Final Project for the Bootcamp Full Stack Web Developer of Henry, in which i learned to create SPA, work in team and a sort of new techs in the way.